 Honor 8 Pro camera

-It is distinctly noticeable that with the Honor 8 Pro, Honor has not built a new smartphone from scratch.
-Even more to the point is the fact that Honor is able to handle larger Huawei components and can therefore very cost-effectively build a smartphone for its own target market.
+It's quite obvious that Honor did not build the Honor 8 Pro from scratch.
+To further highlight this, Honor has access to larger Huawei components and can therefore very cost-effectively build a smartphone for its own target market.

 With the camera, Honor also follows the same procedure and, like its sibling the Honor 8, it takes its hardware from Huawei.
 The dual camera of the Honor 8 Pro has two Sony IMX286 image sensors like on the Huawei P9's dual camera.
 One of the two image sensors is responsible for high-contrast black-and-white information, while the other is responsible for color.
 Through software manipulation, information is combined from both images to produce a final result.